engleanhtu/tensorflowtutorial/README.md

 Get and Install Anaconda to program Python on Windows here: https://www.continuum.io/downloads
-(If you don't familar with Linux OS)
+(If you are not familiar with Linux OS)

 To install tensorflow library, open Anaconda Prompt
 >> pip install tensorflow